andyrew/piHDR/README.md

 # piHDR
-Scripts for capturing and processing HDR images on a raspberry pi
+Scripts for capturing and processing HDR images on a raspberry pi with a raspberrypi compatable camera module